Flying ant swarmer for spring ant swarm identification in the Treasure Valley

 Spring Ant Swarms in the Treasure Valley: What Those Flying Ants Mean

-Flying ants inside your home are alarming - and they should be.
-Spring ant swarms indicate mature colonies producing reproductives.
-Here's what Treasure Valley homeowners need to know about this critical warning sign.
+Flying ants inside your home are alarming, and they should be.
+Spring ant swarms point to a mature colony pumping out reproductives.
+Here's what Treasure Valley homeowners need to know about this warning sign.

 January 6, 2026